raviteja944/Tokenization/README.md

   History
   Historical
+      --> if you apply stemming the word stem is Histori
+# Diadvantages
-      --> if you apply stemming the word stem is Histori In Stemming the word stem doent make any sense( not in meanging ful order) --> Disadvantage Process time is faster --> Disadvantage
+      In Stemming the word stem doent make any sense( not in meanging ful order).

+      Process time is faster

  # Applications